scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 .. figure:: figures/lstm.png
    :align: center

-   This figure shows a chain-structured LSTM network.
-An LSTM rchitecture contains forget, learn, remember and use gates that determine whether an input is so important  that  it  can  be  saved.
-   In  the  LSTM  unit representing in this figure, four different functions: sigmoid (:math:`\sigma`), hyperbolic tangent (:math:`tanh`), multiplication (:math:`*`), and sum (:math:`+`) are used, which make it easier to update the weights during the back propagation process.
-   :label:`lstm`
+   This figure shows circuit using generalized commercial traveller algorithm. the improvement over the course of this study in the DESI spectral extraction throughput. :label:`lstm`

 *Gradient Boosted Tree (GBT) network*

 GBT :cite:`friedman2002stochastic` is an iterative algorithm that combines simple parameterized functions with “poor” performance
 (high prediction error) to produce a highly accurate prediction rule.
-GBT utilizes an ensemble of weak learners to boost performance; this makes it a good candidate model for predicting grocery shopping list.
+GBT utilizes an ensemble of weak learners to boost performance; this makes it a good candidate model for predicting credit card fraud.
 It requires little data preprocessing and tuning of parameters while yielding interpretable results, with the help of partial dependency plots and other investigative tools.
 Further, GBT can model complex interactions in a simple fashion and be used in both classification and